HomeTrue North Blog

 September to November: Fall

-The fall is an ideal time to visit Montreal.
-The fall season in Montreal lasts between September till November, with typical daytime temperatures ranging from 34 to 70 degrees Fahrenheit (1 to 21 degrees Celsius).
-The later in the year you travel to Montreal, the colder it will become.
-You may want to plan your trip for early October rather than later.
-As temperatures drop, you may expect a decline in hotel rates, so this is an excellent opportunity to save money.
+The fall season, between September and November, is an ideal time to visit Montreal.
+Typical daytime temperatures range from 34 to 70 degrees Fahrenheit (1 to 21 degrees Celsius).
+The later in the year you travel to Montreal, the colder it becomes.
+You may want to plan your trip for early to mid-October to catch the pretty fall colours.
+The red and orange foliage is one of the best reasons to visit during fall in Montreal.

-Packing tip: There may be a few warm days in early September.
-Bring along some slacks, long-sleeved shirts, and a warm coat for the morning hours and nights.
-Even snowfall is possible in late autumn, so you must wear the proper clothing.
+Packing tip: There may be a few warm days in early September, then the temperature will drop.
+Bring some slacks, long-sleeved shirts, and a warm coat for the mornings and evenings.
+Snowfall is possible in late autumn, so you'll need a thick winter jacket and layers.

 Trees with orange and red leaves in front of the Montreal city skyline